 From birth through old age, our microbiome changes to accommodate our stage of life and our state of health.
 As babies, we are born with nearly sterile guts that quickly begin to colonize as we make their way into the world.
 By age three, we usually have microbiome compositions that are similar to adults.

-As we get older, we’re meant to have naturally higher levels of these probiotics to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important microbes.
+As we get older, we’re meant to have naturally higher levels of these friendly microbes to keep us healthy and vibrant, but things like diet, stress, medication, overzealous hygiene habits, and antibiotics in food and as medicine can deplete these important flora.

 What are Bifidobacteria?